irina-alam/portfolio/README.md

 Welcome to my portfolio! 💌

-This website showcases my projects and skills as a front-end developer student as welll as my work experience and education.
+This website showcases my projects and skills as a front-end developer student as well as my work experience and education history.

 ## 📂 Projects
 - **My First Website**